dremin/k33n-rp-iam/readme.md

 2. Create OAuth client in IPS
 3. Generate API keys for Discord, Steam, and Bubble
 4. Copy `config-example.json` to `~/k33n-rp-iam.json` and set values appropriately
-5. Define email templates in the `emails` directory
+5. Create an `emails` directory to define email templates, using the examples in the `emails-example` directory.
-6. Define forms in the `forms` database table and templates in the `forms` directory
+6. Define forms in the `forms` database table
-7. Add `K33N_Gatekeeper` resource to FiveM
+7. Create a `forms` directory to define form templates, using the examples in the `forms-example` directory.
 8. Front-end server with an SSL reverse proxy
+9. Add `K33N_Gatekeeper` resource to FiveM and modify `baseUrl` to point to the publicly accessible URL from the previous step
-9. Add the service as a `systemd` unit for auto-start on boot
+10. Add the service as a `systemd` unit for auto-start on boot
-10. Maybe more; I haven't tested these instructions!
+11. Maybe more; I haven't tested these instructions!

 ## To Do
 - Server-sided validation of required form fields being present